Chapter 1: Scientific programming languages

 - https://www.python.org/doc/, https://docs.python.org/3/

-Another (and maybe the most quickest) way to look up Python commands and their syntax, is to use the builtin help system via the
+Another and fast way to look up Python commands and their syntax is to use the built in help system via the

 Please find more references in the Further readings chapter.